 This raises the prospect of British expatriates in these jurisdictions facing a penalty charge.

-The free exchange of information between governments is almost a reality, meaning a lessening of financial privacy which could well affect you. […] Are you ready for exchange of information?
+The free exchange of information between governments is almost a reality, meaning a lessening of financial privacy which could well affect you. […] Tax information exchange is starting

 Australian schemes tend to follow national law which allows members early access if they are suffering financial hardship, as well as ill health.